‘Socialism or extinction’ is a scientific fact, not just a slogan

 There is also the prospect of space-based solar power and associated wireless transmission, without the intermittency of night time or winter suffered by solar panels and wind turbines on Earth.
 This, too, however, has proven too expensive for investors who won’t invest without the prospect of a higher return.

-Reverting to overly local, small-scale production—which would make everything more expensive — is not an option.
-Sea levels are rising and we probably need to build incredibly vast dikes on every continent.
-Rising temperatures will also massively increase the demand for air conditioning, which will have to be powered by something abundant and emissions-free, like nuclear.
+Reverting to overly local, small-scale production — which would make everything more expensive — is not an option.
+Sea levels are rising and we possibly need to build incredibly vast dikes on every continent.
+Rising temperatures will also massively increase the demand for air conditioning, which will have to be powered by something abundant and emissions-free.
+Thorium is probably the only option to meet such demand.
+And obviously there will have to a be a transition from fossil fuel whereby other energy supplies are built up before we can wind down its use; which will involve stopping burning it before completely moving on from it, since the synthetic graphite we presently use to make batteries is made from coke which is in turn made from oil.
+The same goes for the carbon fibre in wind turbines.

 But socialism never works?

 Capitalism is now effectively an extinction cult and can only continue to steer Earth into the sun.
-Socialism — which is anyway becoming an economic necessity for the first time — gives humanity the chance of steering Earth to safety, in the nick of time.
+Socialism — which is anyway becoming an economic necessity for the first time, since automation is abolishing the source of profit and money is becoming worthless, necessitating an inherently centralised digital voucher system — gives humanity the chance of steering Earth to safety, hopefully in the nick of time.

 Moreover, as Lenin says in his April Theses, “without the Soviets of Workers’ and Soldiers’ Deputies the convocation of the Constituent Assembly is not guaranteed and its success is impossible”.

 We should be conscious of the possibility that the ruling class and their media and social democratic lackeys may now be exaggerating the immediacy of the crisis in order to: firstly, justify false claims about ‘overpopulation’ and thus famines and genocides, since capital is increasingly suffering — from its point of view — from an oversupply of both capital (that cannot be reinvested profitably, and thus needs to be destroyed) and labour that it can no longer afford to employ or feed (pensions and benefits eat into profit margins); and, secondly, generally convincing people that they must live increasingly local, ascetic lives so that they accept lower wages and do not mobilise to oppose land privatisations.
-There is a very real chance that the increasing spates of wildfires are being lit deliberately to clear the way for intensive farming (which itself is highly polluting and exhausts the soil and its biodiversity).
+We cannot rule out that some of the increasing spates of wildfires are being lit deliberately to clear the way for intensive farming, for example (which itself is highly polluting and exhausts the soil and its biodiversity).
 The same could be true of floods (although they are also symptomatic of capital’s denuding of natural flood defences) in order to devalue land so that it is cheaper for monopolies to purchase.

 Hickel, J. Less Is More (2020), pp. 103–6; 142–151.